manabiseijin/ytel/README.md

 - [X] maybe videos should be represented as a structures (plain alists is very lazy),
 - [ ] calls to the Invidious API are performed synchronously, this might prove to be very stupid.

+## Contributing
+Feel free to open an issue or send a pull request.
+I'm quite new to writing Emacs packages so any help is appreciated.

 ## FAQ

 #### Why?